cocomon3448/plagnosis/README.md

 ## Contributing

 I welcome contributions from the community to improve and expand Plagnosis.
+Got CSS design from Jocoding.
+Special Thanks.

 ## License